 - In the large frying pan, heat the oil over medium-high heat.

-- Add the carrots and bok choy and stir-fry for 3-5 minutes.
+- Add the carrots and bok choy and cook for 3 minutes.

 - Add the onions, edamame, and tofu and cook for 1 minute.

-- Transfer the vegetables and tofu to the serving bowl and set aside.
+- Transfer to the serving bowl and set aside.

 - Reduce the heat to low, add the sauce, and whisk until slightly thickened.
 Remove from the heat.